yoyotv/Face-detection/README.md

 Also, this repository is just for imporving my ability of implement the concept of only reading paper.So the code follows the steps that paper wrote.

+The dataset[[2]](https://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) used the popular simple dataset provided by AT&T Laboratories Cambridge.

 ## Approach

 Pricipal component analysis (PCA)